trustbloc/docs/readthedocs/source/orb/key.md

 # Key
-Orb use one crypto key to do the following operations.
+Orb uses one crypto key to do perform the following operations:

-- Sign http requests between orb servers.
+ - Sign http requests between orb servers,
-- Sign VC.
+ - Sign VCs.

 ## Creation
-There is two ways to create orb key.
+There are two ways to create orb key.

 ### Private key
-When Orb server start will import the private key and id into KMS sever.
+When Orb server starts, it will import the private key and id into KMS sever.

 ### Steps to create key
 - Create ed25519 private key.